ComputerElite/BMBF-BS-Backup-Utility/README.md

-# BMBF-BS-Backup-Utility
+# BMBF BS Backup Utility
-Make a full BMBF and Beat Saber Backup
+Make a full BMBF and Beat Saber Backup.
+It Backes up Scores, Songs, Mods, Playlists and Playlist Covers.
 # How-To
 #### Backup
 Connect your Quest to your PC via a USB Cable and Make Sure BMBF is opened.
 Then start "BMBF BS Backup Utility.exe" and put in your Quests IP and a Backup Name.
 Then click "Backup".
 Wait a few minutes until Everything has finished.